bluebanquise/bluebanquise/resources/documentation/monitoring/node_exporter.rst

   # TYPE process_max_fds gauge
   process_max_fds 1024

-There are a lot of information given by node_exporter.
-It is an heavy exporter, that is generally not run on compute nodes, in order to prevent any loss of computational power.
+node_exporter provides a lot of information.
+It is an heavy exporter, which is generally not run on compute nodes, in order to prevent any loss of computation power.

-Some of the information given are the following:
+The information provided by node_exporter includes:

 * Cpu core throttle
 * Cpu max,min,scaled frequency